mikebi42/codecepExample/README.md

 **This README.md file should be modified to describe the features, installation, configuration, and general usage of the plugin.**

+This plugin gives a skeleton to follow for incorporating codeception unit test into a plugin while still allowing access to grav variable.

 The **Codecep Example** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav). example of codeception unit test

 ## Installation